fleetdm/fleet/docs/Contributing/API-for-contributors.md

 #### Get device's transparency URL

-Returns the URL to open when clicking the "Transparency" menu item in Fleet Desktop.
+Returns the URL to open when clicking the "About Fleet" menu item in Fleet Desktop.
 Note that _Fleet Premium_ is required to configure a custom transparency URL.

 `GET /api/v1/fleet/device/{token}/transparency`